Alignak-monitoring/alignak-doc/source/05_extending_alignak/installing_modules.rst

 The module default configuration gets commands from a */tmp/alignak.cmd* file.

-More information is available in the `exteranl commands module repository <https://github.com/Alignak-monitoring-contrib/alignak-module-external-commands>`_.
+More information is available in the `external commands module repository <https://github.com/Alignak-monitoring-contrib/alignak-module-external-commands>`_.

 .. _modules/web_services: